Blog / Beginner's handbook / What Is Dropshipping? The Ultimate Dropshipping Guide 2023

-Most people don’t like putting the fate of their business in the hands of others.
-However, that’s exactly what you’ll have to do when running a store with dropshipping.
+Most people don’t like putting their business’ fate in others’ hands.
+But that’s exactly what you’ll have to do when running a store with dropshipping.

 Your business depends heavily on your dropshipping supplier’s integrity and quality of work.
 If their shipping times get longer, their products become faulty, or their customer support starts slacking off, it’ll directly reflect on your business.

-At the same time, you can’t micromanage the supplier and hang around their fulfillment centers to make sure they get everything just right.
-The only thing you can do is perform thorough supplier research before starting a business to make sure you won’t have problems in the future.
+At the same time, you can’t micromanage the supplier and hang around their fulfillment centers to ensure they get everything right.
+What you can do is perform thorough supplier research before starting a business to make sure you won’t have problems in the future.
 Once you start working with a supplier, check product quality by regularly ordering product samples and following your customers’ reviews.

-Even though you’re not in control of what goes on in the manufacturing process, you’re still held accountable by your customers if something goes wrong.
-In the end, it’s going to be your reputation that’ll take the hit and not the dropshipping supplier.
+Even though you’re not in control of what goes on in the manufacturing process, your customers still hold you accountable if something goes wrong.
+In the end, it’s going to be your reputation that’ll take the hit and not the supplier’s.

-While the cons of dropshipping are tough, you deserve to know the whole truth upfront.
-And the good news is, they’re quite manageable, so I hope you’re still motivated to start your online store with dropshipping.
+While the cons of dropshipping might seem tough, they’re manageable, so I hope you’re still motivated to start your online store with dropshipping.

-If you’re still up for the challenge, let’s get to the fun part—making money.
+If you’re still up for it, let’s get to the rewarding part—making money.

 Yes, it is.
 But it’s not a get-money-quick scheme, so you’ll still need to do the work to succeed.
-Let me tell you about what you can do to make sure your dropshipping business flourishes.
+Here’s what you can do to ensure your dropshipping business thrives.

-How can you become a customer’s first pick among dropshipping businesses that sell the same thing?
+How do you stand out from the competition and become customers’ first choice?
 Make a better offer.
 You can do so by:

-While the first three may add extra costs to your dropshipping business, they’re valuable perks for customers that can turn out to be deal-breakers for them Yes, you may need to raise your product prices to cover these costs, but it’ll put you above your competitors.
+While the first three may add extra costs to your dropshipping business, they’re valuable perks for customers that can be deal-breakers for them.
+You may need to raise product prices to cover these costs, but it’ll put you above your competitors.

 The fourth option—product customization—will let you sell the same product but better, at little to no extra cost.
 Some dropshipping suppliers, like Printful, let you add your design to their products.
-This way you can elevate dropshipping products with your own design.
+This way you can elevate dropshipping products with your art.

 You need to think hard and find your niche.
 Figure out what’s an untapped market that matches your own interests and values.
 Then, find a suitable product for this niche and market it in an audience-friendly way.
 Here are just some ideas:

-“Accidental” success stories aren’t usually that accidental.
-In reality, every lucrative business has a powerful marketing strategy behind it.
+“Accidental” success stories usually aren’t that accidental.
+In reality, every leading brand has a powerful marketing strategy behind it.
 The marketing strategy begins with your target audience.

 For your brand to reach its target audience, you need to find the channels your audience hangs around the most.
 Are your potential customers visual shoppers and love checking out products on Instagram?
 Do they find their inspiration on Pinterest?
 Or does your audience need detailed video content on YouTube?

 Marketing often includes setting aside a budget for paid ads and promos.
 While you can’t completely escape opening your wallet for advertising, there’s still a way you can get some recognition for free.
 And that way is the art of SEO.
-I’m not going to lecture you about all the ins and outs of SEO, but here’s a crash course of what you need to know.
+I won’t lecture you about all the ins and outs of SEO, but here’s a crash course on what you need to know.

 SEO (search engine optimization) means optimizing your content so that it gets picked up on search engines.
-Once you’ve performed some SEO magic on your dropshipping store, it’ll start to appear in more and more search results.
+Once you’ve performed some SEO magic on your dropshipping store, it’ll appear in more and more search results.
 In other words, search engines will give you free traffic from potential customers interested in your business.

 Keep your brand fresh by regularly monitoring trends and adding new products—surprise customers with new product lines, limited-time offers, and holiday specials.
 Remember that expanding your catalog and experimenting with product collections is fast and easy with dropshipping.
 Take advantage of this to optimize your store’s product range.

 Many new entrepreneurs wonder: is dropshipping legal?
-Yes, of course it is.
+Yes, of course, it is.
 It’s as much of a business as any traditional retail setup.
-But as with any business, there are legal requirements for dropshipping as well.
+But as with any business, there are also legal requirements for dropshipping.
 You need to:

 If a customer asks more about the origins of your products, don’t lie.
 Explain the product supply chain to them in a transparent manner.

 As for tax and dropshipping business registration requirements, the rules are vastly different depending on your location.
-So, before setting everything up, make sure to get to know your country’s laws regarding dropshipping, taxes, and business management.
+So, before setting everything up, get to know your country’s laws regarding dropshipping, taxes, and business management.